 Because of the advocacy efforts of community members, community organizations, and with support from the Alachua County Board of Commissioners, the SWAG Family Resource Center, operated by Partnership for Strong Families, opened its’ doors in June of 2012.
 The resource center has made a substantial impact in the community by increasing family access to needed supports, such as assistance finding a job, a food bank and clothing closet, after school enrichment for children, parent-child activities and other basic needs.

 In 2015, SWAG, together with Alachua County and the Alachua County Health Department opened a neighborhood health and dental clinic located right in the heart of the neighborhoods.
-Bolstered by a $1.85 million grant from the United Health Foundation, the clinic is bringing critical medical and dental care to the community.

 For more information about SWAG, the SWAG Family Resource Center, and the SW Health Clinic, please visit SWAG’s website at www.swadvocacygroup.org.